Blade-OS/website/content/_index.md

 # Welcome to **Blade OS**!

 A brand new distro based on **Debian** that has everything pre-configured.

+### Features
+* Pre-Configured GNOME Desktop for ease of use
+* A bunch of useful utilities & apps pre-installed
+* Based on the rock-solid stability of Debian

+### Install apps easily!
+* Software allows you to install & update your apps with ease
+* Install your favorites with the secure and isolated Flatpak
+* Doesn't support Flatpak?
+Since we're based on Debian, you can install the packaged version of it!

 {{< /column >}}

 {{< column >}}